rawstorage/dellemcpmax_ansible/README.md

     Installation Instructions

-Copy contents of Library Directory to
+Copy dellemc Directory to

-/usr/lib/python2.7/dist-packages/ansible/modules/storage/dellpmax
+/usr/lib/python2.7/dist-packages/ansible/modules/storage/

+copy dellemc.py file in module_utils to

+/usr/lib/python2.7/dist-packages/ansible/module_utils

 Playbooks can then be run from any working directory with ansible-playbook commands